lj020326/ansible-datacenter/TESTING.md

 tower-management
 ```

 The runme.sh shell script can be used to run test playbooks.
-It sets the ANSIBLE_COLLECTIONS_PATHS variable to include the 'requirements_collections' directory.
+It sets the ANSIBLE_COLLECTIONS_PATH variable to include the 'requirements_collections' directory.

 ### Use [create_test_symlinks.sh script](./create_test_symlinks.sh) to automate creation of test symbolic links (symlinks)